timfel/timfel.github.io/cv/cv.md

 Aug 2011-Nov 2011
 :    **Intern**, *VMware*, Beaverton, OR, USA \

-     At VMware I was working on the MagLev Ruby VM build on top of the distributed GemStone/S smalltalk object database
+     At VMware I was working on the MagLev Ruby VM built on top of the distributed GemStone/S Smalltalk object database
      system.
-Specifically improving the reflection support and developer tools, with a special focus on bringing Ruby web application development up to par with Seaside and it's debugging tools.

 Publications